-Kindling is the finger-sized sticks, twigs and branches that bridges the gap between your tinder and the bigger logs that are going to keep your fire going for a long time.
-What happens when you don’t have enough kindling to get your fire going?
+Kindling is the finger-sized sticks, twigs, and branches that bridges the gap between your tinder and the bigger logs that are going to keep your fire going for a long time.

 You can use these items to start a fire without kindling: